Job hunting doesn’t have to be stressful. Follow the below steps to land an interview at your dream job.

 You absolutely should apply to multiple positions in different companies.

-I am just saying that it’s more about the quality of your applications than the quantity.
+It’s more about the quality of your applications than the quantity.

 The more you are able to narrow down your job search in the beginning, the better chances you have of landing the job later on.